nteract/content-guide/writing-email-newsletters.md

 #### From name

-This is usually the company or team’s name.
+This is usually the author’s name.
 It identifies the sender in the recipient's inbox.

 #### Subject line